-3 On September 24, 2001, a tornado originated in Virginia and passed through Washington DC.
+8 On September 24, 2001, a tornado originated in Virginia and passed through Washington DC.
 The individual entry for DC was removed during data consolidation.
 The tornado ID number is 11594 (entry in the NOAA SPC database is 2001 - 451).

-$^{^9}$ All units of time have been converted to central standard time (CST).
+9 All units of time have been converted to central standard time (CST).

 10 The day window accounts for a 47 hour and 59 minute span of time.
-For example, a day window would associate a tornado that struck at 00:00 on January 1, 2011 and one that struck at 23:59 on January 1, 2011 and one that struck at 23:59 on January 1, 2011 and one that struck at 23:59 on January 1, 2011 and one that struck at 23:59 on January 1, 2011 and one that struck at 23:59 on January 1, 2011 and one that struck at 23:59 on January 1, 2011 and 25:20 on January 1, 2011 and 25:2 ary 2, 2011.
+For example, a day window would associate a tornado that struck at 00:00 on January 1, 2011 and one that struck at 23:59 on January 2, 2011.

-11 An event was spatially associated with a previous event if it comes within 150 miles of the path taken by the previous event.
+11 An event was spatially associated with a previous event if it comes within 150 miles of the path taken by the previous event by the previous event.
 12 Available definitions that are spatially precise may be nebulous in time, or vice versa.
-Moreover, many historical attempts to define the term "tornado outbreak" have failed to account for the spatial outliers far removed from tornado clusters but within the same time domain.
-(Edwards, Thompson, Crosble, &
+Moreover, many historical attempts to define the term "tornado outbreak" have failed to account for the spatial outliers, far removed from tornado clusters but within the same time domain.
+(Edwards, Thompson, Crosble, & 12 Legocy to the contraction of the same time domain.